Bowman74/fmvvm/README.md

 }
 ```

-Classes that inherit from FmvvmStatfulWidget should always use a State object that inherits from FmvvmState and pass the viewmodel to the state object.
+Classes that inherit from FmvvmStatfulWidget should always use a State object that inherits from FmvvmState and pass class that derives from BindableBase to the state object.

 ```
 @override